 November, 2013: Nancy’s Simply Sensational Cookies made the Great Gift Cookbooks List in the Huffington Post; described as the “only cookie book you’ll ever need!”

 Friday April 26., 2013 Celebrate Chocolate! with Nancy Baggett

-Johns Hopkins University, Rockville, MD Campus--Join Nancy for a delectable morning--chocolate pics, stories, history; structured chocolate tasting; box lunch + 6 chocolate desserts; cookbook signing; + take-home chocolate.
+Johns Hopkins University, Rockville, MD Campus–Join Nancy for a delectable morning–chocolate pics, stories, history; structured chocolate tasting; box lunch + 6 chocolate desserts; cookbook signing; + take-home chocolate.
 Register with Susan Howard, 301-294-7058 by April 21.
-Or copy this form and mail it with payment to her at Osher at JHU, 9601 Medical Center Dr., Rockville, MD 20851 (Note!
-Nancy's fudge, shown left and posted here, will be served.)
+(Note!
+Nancy’s fudge, shown left and posted here, will be served.)

 Dec., 2012 Better Homes and Gardens: The magazine featured a large, beautiful story of Nancy’s cookies, some original, some from her new book, Simply Sensational Cookies.

 Dec.
-12, 2012 The Washington Post Food Section: The annual cookie issue (in print and on-line) featurea several recipes from Simply Sensational Cookies, plus a how-to story on Nancy's “au natural” (dye-free) icings.
+12, 2012 The Washington Post Food Section: The annual cookie issue (in print and on-line) features several recipes from Simply Sensational Cookies, plus a how-to story on Nancy’s “au natural” (dye-free) icings.